Each year strong mentor/mentee relationships are formed through the CPRS Hamilton mentorship program.

 The mentorship committee will provide you with interactive and learning-based event programming and support to help build your relationship.

-You must be available to attend the first mentorship match-up event, which will be held during the second week of October.
+You must be available to attend the first mentorship match-up event, which will be held in October.

 You are committing to join not only a program – but a professional community of other mentees and mentors, in which contribution and active participation is a requirement.
 You’ll find that the greater the involvement, the better the experience and learning!